apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ----------------- | ------------
-name<br/>{% cdv_vartype string %} {% cdv_platform ios %} {% cdv_platform android %} | *Required* <br/> Allowed values: android-package, ios-package, onload. <br/>  'ios-package' and 'android-package' are used to specify the name of the package (as specified by the 'value' attribute) to be used to initialize the plugin code, while 'onload' is used to specify whether the corresponding plugin (as specified in the 'value' attribute) is to be instantiated when the controller is initialized. value(string or boolean) <br/> {% cdv_platform ios %} {% cdv_platform android %} | *Required* <br/>  Specifies the name of the package to be used to initialize the plugin code (when the 'name' attribute is android-package or ios-package), specifies the name of the plugin to be loaded during controller initialization (when 'name' attribute is set to 'onload').
+name<br/>{% cdv_vartype string %} {% cdv_platform ios %} {% cdv_platform android %} | *Required* <br/> Allowed values: android-package, ios-package, onload. <br/>  'ios-package' and 'android-package' are used to specify the name of the package (as specified by the 'value' attribute) to be used to initialize the plugin code, while 'onload' is used to specify whether the corresponding plugin (as specified in the 'value' attribute) is to be instantiated when the controller is initialized. value <br/> {% cdv_vartype String/Boolean %} {% cdv_platform ios %} {% cdv_platform android %} | *Required* <br/>  Specifies the name of the package to be used to initialize the plugin code (when the 'name' attribute is android-package or ios-package), specifies the name of the plugin to be loaded during controller initialization (when 'name' attribute is set to 'onload').

 Examples: